-If the purpose of RE is to help pupils advance In their personal search for meaning through reflection on shared human experience and the insights of the major faiths, they are unlikely to achieve this through a heavily content-laden curriculum.
+If the purpose of RE is to help pupil's advance in their personal search for meaning through reflection on shared human experience and the insights of the major faiths, they are unlikely to achieve this through a heavily content-laden curriculum.

-Pupils are most likely to advance In self- understanding by meeting with members of faith communities, by questioning, by reflecting, by imagining, by doing, by expressing.
+Pupils are most likely to advance in self- understanding by meeting with members of faith communities, by questioning, by reflecting, by imagining, by doing, by expressing.

-The methodologies most appropriate for RE will be ones which engage the pupil In a process of discovery.
-Of course facts have their part to play In any programme of religious education, as in any other subject, but always the question needs to be asked: 'What will the pupil do with this fact'?
+The methodologies most appropriate for RE will be ones which engage the pupil in a process of discovery.
+Of course, facts play their part in any programme of religious education, as in any other subject, but always the question needs to be asked: 'What will the pupil do with this fact'?